Tourism and Peace

 We, participants in the Seminar “Tourism Opens Doors to Peace” meeting in Bogota on June 27, 2014:

-That tourism is a cultural and social phenomenon that engages people of all nations as hosts and guests and as such is one of the most universal activities of mankind.
+That tourism is a cultural and social phenomenon that engages people of all nations as hosts and guests and as such is one of the universal activities of humanity.

-That tourism is one of the most influential industries in the world, which generates one of every eleven jobs, contributes to national and regional growth, creating networks between developed and developing countries and promoting prosperity and peace.
+That tourism is one of the most influential industries in the world, which generates one of every eleven jobs, contributes to national and regional growth, creating networks between developed, developing countries, promoting prosperity, and peace.

 That peace is an essential condition for tourism and all aspects of growth and development.

-3. The right to travel is a fundamental right which must be exercised without restriction, including facilitating travel for people living in disability and special needs.
+- The right to travel is a fundamental right, which must be exercised without restriction, including facilitating travel for people living in disability and special needs.

-3. The historical monuments and cultural and natural heritage must be protected and, if it is necessary, restored as valuable assets for mankind and heritage for future generations.
+- The historical monuments and cultural and natural heritage must be protected and, if it is necessary, restored as valuable assets for humanity and heritage for future generations.